indigo255/stm32businesscard/README.md

 I'm used to working with a lot lower spec MCUs, and after the purchase I've found that the price of the STM32f1 is actually quite expensive for it's performance.
 I might want to try something uber cheap for my next project requiring a higher speed 32 bit processor, as long as it's got a HAL to accelerate development.
 The ch32v003 looks pretty cool...

 ## Other Projects
-[^1]: For another embedded project without any assistance from HAL, check out my (unfinished) [AVR wristwatch](https://git.bpcspace.com/indigo/AVRwristwatch), where everything- from the I2C display and RTC clock is developed from the ground up!
+[^1]: For another embedded project without any assistance from HAL, check out my (unfinished) [AVR wristwatch](https://git.bpcspace.com/indigo/AVRwristwatch), where everything- from the I2C display and RTC clock is developed from the ground up! <br>
 For a much larger project that's not exactly embedded, check out my [Operating System](https://git.bpcspace.com/indigo/IndigoOS).
 I haven't been able to work on it since going to Missouri S&T, but some impressive feats include a bootloader, an efficient binary tree/buddy system physical memory allocator, and multi-core execution.
 It's a lot of code, maybe check it out!